tokenized/docs/example-contract-formation.md

 Where a Contract Amendment seeks to make changes that require a vote through referendum or initiative, there is no longer a Unlateral Amendment since the rules of the vote determine the outcome of the Contract Amendment.

 ### 1. Contract Amendment
-If the Issuer wants to change the Issuer address (e.g. in the event of a contract being sold) or to change the Operator address (to move to a new service provider) there are flags for these options.
-The Smart Contract receives the new addresses for these contracts from signed inputs paying into the transaction carrying the Contract Amendment action.
+If the issuer wants to change the issuer address (e.g. in the event of a contract being sold) or to change the Operator address (to move to a new service provider) there are flags for these options.
+The smart contract receives the new addresses for these contracts from signed inputs paying into the transaction carrying the Contract Amendment action.
 Following on from these flags is the new contract revision, which is incremented by 1 each time the contract is updated.
 A Contract Amendment request that has a version number that isn't in sequence will be rejected.
 Subsequent to these fields, amendments to the contract are contained in an array of objects, each of which has the following information:
 * The field index of the contract element being changed